mikenguyen13/data_analysis/_book/19-mediation.md

 # Mediation

+Mediation analysis uncovers the process by which a predictor affects an outcome through one or more intermediate variables.
+This chapter introduces the traditional approach to mediation, focusing on path analysis, the Baron & Kenny framework, and the Sobel test.
+Practical limitations of this approach are discussed, especially in the presence of confounding.
+Then, it presents a modern causal inference framework for mediation, including counterfactual definitions of direct and indirect effects.
+The use of bootstrapping is demonstrated with business examples.
+Assumptions such as sequential ignorability are explored in detail.
+Graphical representations, including path diagrams and causal graphs, are used to aid interpretation.
+The chapter provides the tools to not only estimate mediation effects but to assess their robustness, interpret their business relevance, and report them transparently.

 ## Traditional Approach

 The classical mediation analysis follows the approach introduced by @baron1986moderator, though it has limitations, particularly in requiring the first step ($X \to Y$) to be significant.
 Despite its shortcomings, this framework provides a useful foundation.